grepdisc/kindfools/_pages/writeon.md

 {: .notice--info}
 **This *is* the page you are looking for.
 Please check back here often to find our upcoming workshops** {: .notice--info}
-RSVP for our **Tuesday December 19th** virtual workshop at 6:00pm to 8:30pm EST on Zoom.
-Please RSVP to receive the link.

 {% endcomment %}